kubecost/docs/custom-prom.md

 The Kubecost Prometheus deployment is optimized to not interfere with other observability instrumentation and by default only contains metrics that are useful to the Kubecost product.
 This results in __70-90% fewer metrics__ than a Prometheus deployment using default settings.

-Additonally, if multi-cluster metric aggregation is required, Kubecost provides a turnkey solution that is highly tuned and simple to support using the included Prometheus deployment.
+Additionally, if multi-cluster metric aggregation is required, Kubecost provides a turnkey solution that is highly tuned and simple to support using the included Prometheus deployment.

 > **Note**: the Kubecost team provides best efforts support for free/community users when integrating with an existing Prometheus deployment.

 ## Disable node-exporter and kube-state-metrics (recommended)

 If you have node-exporter and/or KSM running on your cluster, follow this step to disable the Kubecost included versions.
-Additional detail on [KSM requiments](https://github.com/kubecost/docs/blob/main/ksm-metrics.md).
+Additional detail on [KSM requirements](https://github.com/kubecost/docs/blob/main/ksm-metrics.md).

 > **Note**: In contrast to our recommendation above, we do recommend disabling the Kubecost's node-exporter and kube-state-metrics if you already have them running in your cluster.